 Saudi Arabia wants to reduce prices while avoiding an open confrontation with Iran.
 Tehran has warned Saudi Arabia not to increase crude oil production to offset the impact of US and European sanctions on Iranian crude oil exports, which fell to a 22-year low of 2.85m b/d last month.

-The oil market is on edge as anti-US protests spread across the Middle East and tensions rise between Israel and Iran.
+The oil market is on edge as spread across the Middle East and tensions rise between Israel and Iran.
 A large naval minesweeping drill is also being conducted by more than 20 navies including those of the US, UK and France in the Strait of Hormuz, the world’s most important potential chokepoint for oil tankers.